luylucas10/aspnet-telosys/README.md

 # Telosys 3 MVC C# Template

-This is a C# MVC application Telosys Template.
+This is Telosys bundle of templates designed to generate a C# MVC application.
-Template purpose : generate the MVC C# files based on your database/dsl model.

-The generated files provide the Controllers, Models and Views.
-You can use them easily with your Visual Studio project.
+This bundle provide templates to generate Controllers, Models and Views.

 ## Requirements